ManuGlez1/Automated-Test/README.md

 > testcafe chrome Test/suites

-To successfully run these commands you need to have testcfe already installed.
+To successfully run these commands you need to have testcafe already installed.
 You can follow a guide [here](https://github.com/DevExpress/testcafe#getting-started).